-The theory has three components that can be effectively be used in a business, project or group context:
+The theory has three psychological needs (“ARC”) that can be effectively be used at a personal level for self-reflection, in any team, or organization:

-- Autonomy (aka Agency): people need to perceive that they have choices and that they can self-determine what to do.
-This is why most of the top-down management approaches fail: because there’s a difference between setting a vision and imposing activities.
+- This is why most of the top-down management approaches fail: because there’s a difference between setting a vision and imposing activities.

-- Relatedness: people need to care about and be cared about by others.
-Feel connected without ulterior motives.
+- Relatedness — people need to care about and be cared for by others.
+They want to feel connected without ulterior motives.

 One interesting aspect of these three elements is how much all of them are related not to extrinsic motivations but intrinsic ones, and more specifically to finding a meaning.